Simple linear regression: Statistical properties

 Description of the statistical properties of estimators from the simple linear regression estimates requires the use of a statistical model.
 The following is based on assuming the validity of a model under which the estimates are optimal.
 It is also possible to evaluate the properties under other assumptions, such as inhomogeneity, but this is discussed elsewhere.

 Unbiasedness

 The estimators $\widehat{\alpha}$ and $\widehat{\beta}$ are unbiased.

 To formalize this assertion we must define a framework in which these estimators are random variables.
 We consider the residuals ε_{i} as random variables drawn independently from some distribution with mean zero.
 In other words, for each value of x, the corresponding value of y is generated as a mean response α + βx plus an additional random variable ε called the error term, equal to zero on average.
 Under such interpretation, the least-squares estimators $\widehat\alpha$ and $\widehat\beta$ will themselves be random variables whose means will equal the "true values" α and β.
 This is the definition of an unbiased estimator.

+Variances

+Variance of regressor coefficients

+The variance of the intercept coefficient α is: